Kashifraja1708/Password-Strength-Analyzer/README.md

 This project is intended strictly for educational and ethical security testing purposes.

 ## Applications:
-•	Cybersecurity education
+Cybersecurity education

-•	Ethical hacking labs
+Ethical hacking labs

-•	Password awareness training
+Password awareness training

-•	Security audits
+Security audits

-•	Academic projects
+Academic projects

+# Conclusion:

+The Password Strength Analyzer with Custom Wordlist Generator successfully demonstrates how weak passwords can be evaluated and exploited using real-world techniques.
+By combining password analysis and wordlist generation, the project helps users understand common password vulnerabilities and promotes better security practices.
+This tool serves as an effective educational and ethical hacking resource.